groue/GRMustache/README.md

 `[NSNumber numberWithBool:NO]` is identical to `[NSNumber numberWithInteger:0]`.
 There is no way, provided with a NSNumber, to tell whether its a false boolean, or a zero integer.

-In order to be consistent with implementations in other languages, GRMustache treats zero as a number, and not as false.
+In order to be consistent with implementations in other languages, GRMustache treats `[NSNumber numberWithBool:NO]` as a number, and not as false.

-That is why you should not use `[NSNumber numberWithBool:NO]` for controlling boolean sections: it would be considered as true as the 0 number.
+That is why you should not use `[NSNumber numberWithBool:NO]` for controlling boolean sections.

 ### Introducing GRYes and GRNo